-- Also done in Danny Phantom, with Mr. Lancer being locked in the janitor's room for the entire weekend, with the janitor opening up to get supplies and then shutting the door.
+- Danny Phantom, with Mr. Lancer being locked in the janitor's room for the entire weekend, with the janitor opening up to get supplies and then shutting the door.

 - This is a Running Gag in The Replacements: Dick Daring will say this, and the scene cuts to the Daring family's pet mule Prince Cinnamon Boots, fruitlessly waiting somewhere for help/praise/support.
 Eventually, in one of the last episodes, he gets sick of it and locks the Darings out of their house till they realize how much they've neglected him.

 - The Kid In The Lid episode of Animaniacs: Yakko traps a pet woodchuck in a toilet, who, at the end of the episode, can be heard saying "Hello?
 Hello?
 Anyone?
 Anybody?
 Can anyone hear me?
 I'm still in the potty!"